 Of course it was interesting to spend some time exploring internet resources that were specifically designed for use in China, such as Bilibili (China’s answer to Youtube) and Baidu (a Chinese search engine).
 In general, I found that their English language resources were quite limited.
 Of course, I don’t think that this would necessarily matter to the local people.
 Everyone around me on the subway and the street was on their phones watching videos, texting and searching the web.

 I loved China, which was culturally rich, architecturally fascinating, and endlessly innovative.
 I was disappointed with my own Mandarin level, but I love the language and plan to continue to study it for the long term.
 While the language is globally important, I study it because it’s beautiful.
-I hope to return to China in the future.
 For anyone planning to do business in mainland China, though, I would recommend taking a careful look at this list of online resources that will be unavailable.
 Shenzhen is an immense and modern city of perhaps twelve million people, which is a manufacturing hub for every sort of electronics product available.
 So there are a wide array of businesses and opportunities.
 But for people who rely internet resources for their work life, it might be a challenge to continue an online business without access to key sites and apps to which you are accustomed.
 You would probably want to think carefully about what alternatives you might use.
 If you are curious to see which websites are blocked, you can test the service at this website.